GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 After successfully connecting to the cloud you will need to subscribe to configuration and command topic of the device, you do this by calling iotc_subscribe function, you must include :

-● Topic command ( includes topic and device id )
+ - Topic command ( includes topic and device id )
-● QoS
+ - QoS
-● Callback function
+ - Callback function

-##Publish Telemetry Data from ESP32 to Cloud IoT Core
+## Publish Telemetry Data from ESP32 to Cloud IoT Core

 To publish telemetry to IoT Core we use iotc_publish which must include the topic name, message and QoS inorder to send the message.